Shearwaters of The Petrel Station

 Tutukaka, New Zealand

-Shearwaters are one of the most exciting seabird groups encountered on The Petrel Station seabird tours, from the world’s only breeding population of Buller’s Shearwater to the huge seasonal feeding workups experienced offshore from Tutukaka.
+Shearwaters are one of the most exciting seabird groups encountered on The Petrel Station seabird tours, including the world’s only breeding population of Buller’s Shearwater, and their part in the huge feeding workups experienced offshore from Tutukaka.

 10